 The main goal of Java Village is to support the most vulnerable residents of Cisarua, mostly women and children.
-About 40% of the nearly 8000 residents live below the poverty line.
+About 40% of the nearly 8100 residents live below the poverty line.
 A third of the women are wage earners of their family.
-These women make long hours on the tea plantation and in their garden plots, and hardly earn enough to buy rice and a little salted fish.
+These women make long hours on the tea plantation and in their garden plots, and hardly earn enough to buy rice and a little salt fish.
 To make ends meet they have to borrow from their employers, and consequently end up in an enduring debt relationship.

 Divorce is quite common in the village – on the one hand caused by poverty, on the other by marriage at a very young age.
 Half of the women are married before they reach the age of nineteen.
-It is not uncommon to see fourteen year old girls walking around with a baby on their hip.
+It is not uncommon to see sixteen year old girls walking around with a baby on their hip.
 Young marriages often result in divorce, with all the negative consequences for mother and child.

 The Foundation works together with these women to break the poverty circle and to build a brighter future for themselves and their children by initiating and completing projects in the field of health, education and economy.

 Click on one of these buttons to learn more about our projects.